kcp-dev/enhancements/keps/sharding/logical-cluster-migration.md

 is complete and equivalent to the data on the origin shard.

-Something to explore would be a `SelfAccessReview` or `TokenReview`-style resource in the `migration.kcp.io` API that allows to request a merkle tree hash of the objects to compare against the local copy.
+Something to explore would be a `SelfAccessReview` or `TokenReview`-style resource that allows to request a merkle tree hash of the objects to compare against the local copy.

 #### Failstate Handling